Restore Your California Gun Rights

 Restoration of firearm rights is a very narrow legal specialty.
 Our Los Angeles criminal defense law firm receive frequent inquiries regarding restoring the right to possess firearms after they were lost due to a criminal conviction, mental health evaluation or commitment, the issuance of a protective order, court probation order, or by other means.
 Obtaining such relief is frequently complex and time consuming, but it does allow the defendant to restore their civil rights completely under both California and federal law.

 If you or a member of your family needs help restoring gun rights and you are seeking to retain an attorney for representation, call a Los Angeles criminal defense lawyer at Eisner Gorin LLP.
-We can provide a free consultation in office or by phone.
+We can provide a free immediate response by phone.
 Call our law firm at 877-781-1570.

 Related Pages: Theft Crimes | Drug Crimes | Sex Crimes